What is the gospel of the Kingdom that Jesus preached?

 Did God only have one gospel for all ages?

 We describe the word gospel by calling it “the good news.”
 Of course, this is correct but consider for a moment that God had good news for man throughout the ages.
-The death, burial, and resurrection of Jesus Christ could not be good news for man before there was a death, burial, and resurrection.
-Salvation through the cross of Jesus is great for us today, but that is because Christ is risen from the dead.
-Our sins can be forgiven because the blood of Christ has made sufficient payment for sin.
+The death, burial, and resurrection of Jesus Christ could not be good news for a man before there was a death, burial, and resurrection.
+Salvation through the cross of Jesus is the means of salvation for us today, but without the shedding of blood, there is no remission.
+Our sins can be forgiven because the blood of Christ is the sufficient payment for sin.
 Before Christ died on the cross, sin had not been paid for, therefore this good news was not available for people that lived before the cross of Calvary.
 As Christians, we are responsible to set our assumptions aside and rightly divide the word of truth (2 Timothy 2:15),

 What is the gospel of the kingdom of heaven?